 Communications and Public Affairs (CPA) has created a b-roll library, should you need some for your project.
-Please email the CPA team for a link to the library archive.
+Request Link for B-Roll Library.

 You can also use stock videography companies or b-roll to incorporate another level of storytelling to your project.
 Make sure you are using the stock footage with correct copyright permission.

 When capturing photo, video and audio of people for use by the University of Guelph it is important to obtain consent.
 The University provides two forms for use by employees:

 - The Image Use Consent and Release Form